AMReX-Astro/Nyx/README.md

 access to AMReX (it will become public as soon as it makes it through the licensing process).

+For the month of April, be sure to use the `development` (not master) branch of amrex.

 `Nyx` is an N-body hydro cosmological simulation code with adaptive mesh refinement (AMR).  `Nyx` uses an unsplit PPM approach